 Using tags to label and file conversations

-Front supports nesting tags to categorize them in groups and allows you to drag messages from your inbox into a private tag to file them away.
+Front supports nesting tags to categorize them in groups and allows you to drag messages from your inbox into a private tag or the Starred section to file them away.

 Using private tags like folders

 How to pin a tag to your workspace

 Private tags can be used as your personal folders.
 For a shortcut to messages with important tags, pin them to your private workspace.
 You can then drag and drop conversations from your Inbox to your private tags to file them away, or add private tags using the tag icon to mark and categorize them.